rpy2/rpy2/doc/robjects_environments.rst

 Environments as (temporary) local contexts
 ------------------------------------------

-Environments are like nested boxed, each with an arbritrary number of symbols (the objects names) bound to objects (the actual code or data associated with the symbol).
+Environments are like nested boxes, each with an arbritrary number of symbols (the objects names) bound to objects (the actual code or data associated with the symbol).
 The topmost environment is `globalenv` (`.GlobalEnv` in R).